SuvamT0071/ising2D/README.md

-This code belongs to Suvam Tripathy, a MSc Physics student at IIT Madras.
+This code is written by Suvam Tripathy, a MSc Physics student at IIT Madras.